Saaifbanday/Docs-Test-Amplify/Writerside/topics/How-to-use-BioStat-Prime.md

 ## Executing the Dialog

-Once the input for analysis is fed into the dialog, the execution is performed by execute dialog button and the output is displayed in the output window.
-The box in the left column brings up the dialog again.
+Once the input for analysis is fed into the dialog, the execution is performed by __execute dialog button__ `|>` and the output is displayed in the output window.

+>The box in the left column brings up the dialog again.
 It is like the history that tells us about the criteria we had chosen.

+>But that is valid for the initial values only, once the dialog is executed then history will bring up only the initials values and not the values inserted later.
+>
+{style="note"}

-But that is valid for the initial values only, once the dialog is executed then history will bring up only the initials values and not the values inserted later.
-Also, as soon as user edits the R syntax associated with the dialog, user removes the association between dialog and the output window because of which the history is no more saved in the dialog and the output is executed as per the R syntax.
-The arrow buttons in top right corner of output window aids the user in navigating between the different outputs by moving up and down.
+>Also, as soon as user edits the R syntax associated with the dialog, user removes the association between dialog and the output window because of which the history is no more saved in the dialog and the output is executed as per the R syntax.
+>
+{style="note"}

+>The arrow buttons in top right corner of output window aids the user in navigating between the different outputs by moving up and down.

 ![alt text](screenshots/image11.png){ width="700" }{ border-effect="rounded" }